AlbertVilaCalvo/Commands/README.md

   yarn
 ```

-Then run `brew link yarn`, which fixes the issue.
+Then run `brew link yarn`, which may fix the issue.
+If you then get `Error: Could not symlink bin/yarn.
+Target /usr/local/bin/yarn already exists.`, then follow the instructions or run `brew link --overwrite yarn`.

 ## Cask